ClickCease

 Depressive Disorder and its Effects

 Depression significantly differs from normal feelings of sadness or grief.
-People go through difficult times in life and negative feelings come and go.
-It is not uncommon to hear people describe themselves as being depressed when grieving a loss such as from a breakup or the death of a loved one.
+People go through difficult times, and negative feelings come and go.
+It is not uncommon to hear people describe themselves as being depressed when grieving a loss, such as a breakup or the death of a loved one.
 They might also feel this way following significant changes in life, such as childbirth or moving to a new city.

 Major depressive disorder (MDD) is not a medical condition that should be taken lightly.
-It often affects the way people feel, think, and behave.
+It often affects the way people think and behave.
 It is also called depression.
 Major depressive disorder is treatable.
 With the right therapy and a sound support system, people can come out of depression.

 Depression is characterized by loss of interest in previous hobbies, disappearing for long periods, and other symptoms that could affect one’s ability to perform their duties at home and work and could lead to other mental and physical challenges.